 For a longer discussion of the topic covered here, see the authors’ article in the Journal of European Integration

 Marijn van Klingeren is a PhD candidate at the Amsterdam School of Communications Research in the Department of Communication Science at the University of Amsterdam.
-She worked on the project “Political conflicts in five systems: The role of citizens, media and parties in the politicization of immigration and European integration”, funded by the Netherlands Organisation for Scientific Research.
-The public defence of her dissertation titled “Welcome to Europe: How media and immigration affect increasing Euroscepticism” will take place on the 1st of April 2014 in Amsterdam.
+She is currently working on the project “Political conflicts in five systems: The role of citizens, media and parties in the politicization of immigration and European integration.”
+This work, funded by the Netherlands Organisation for Scientific Research, aims to find an answer to the causal mechanism of issue evolution.

 Hajo Boomgaarden – University of Amsterdam

-Hajo Boomgaarden is Associate Professor for Political Communication at the Amsterdam School of Communications Research in the Department of Communication Science at the University of Amsterdam.
-His research interests focus on media portrayals of politics and on media effects on political attitudes and behaviors.
-He has co-authored more than fifty international journal articles and book chapters, among others on issues such as media and European integration, media and populism, media election campaign and issue coverage, media effects on economic perceptions, immigration attitudes and extreme-right voting and on framing effects.
+Hajo Boomgaarden is Assistant Professor for Political Communication at the Amsterdam School of Communications Research in the Department of Communication Science at the University of Amsterdam.
+His research focuses on media effects on political cognitions, attitudes and behaviour.
+He was recently awarded a VENI grant from the Netherlands Organisation for Scientific Research for a research project on news media and political populism (Media(ted) Populism: Properties and Consequences).